What is the purpose of this notice?

 Under certain circumstances, by law you have the right to:

-• Request access to your personal information (commonly known as a “data subject access request”).
-This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it.
-Such requests should be made in writing to [email protected] or by letter to IQ-EQ, 2nd Floor, Gaspé House, 66-72 Esplanade, St Helier, Jersey, JE1 1GH.
+- Request access to your personal information (commonly known as a “data subject access request”).
+Such requests should be made in writing to DataProtection@iqeq.com or by letter to the Data Protection Officer IQ-EQ, 3 More, London Riverside, London SE1 2AQ.

-• Request erasure of your personal information.
-This enables you to ask us to delete or remove personal information where there is no legitimate purpose for us continuing to process it.
+- Request erasure of your personal information where there is no legitimate purpose for us continuing to process it.
 You also have the right to ask us to delete or remove your personal information where you have exercised your right to object to processing (see below).

-• Request the transfer of your personal information to another party
+- Request the transfer of your personal information to another party under very limited circumstances

 If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact the Group Data Protection Officer.